EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

 ### Step 5: Configure stream policies and rules

-EventStoreDB creates default stream policies by adding a default policy event in the `$policies` stream when the feature is enabled for the first time.
+KurrentDB creates default stream policies by adding a default policy event in the `$policies` stream when the feature is enabled for the first time.
 The default policies specified in that event include:

 * Restricts system streams (i.e., streams that start with `$`) to the `$admins` group.
-* Grants users outside of the `$ops` group access to user streams (i.e., streams created by users of EventStoreDB, excluding system streams) and their metadata.
+* Grants users outside of the `$ops` group access to user streams (i.e., streams created by users of KurrentDB, excluding system streams) and their metadata.
 * Grants users outside of the `$ops` group read access to the default projection streams (i.e., streams that start with `$ce`,`$et`,`$bc`, `$category`, `$streams`) and their metadata.